Truth About Weight Loss

-Limit added sugars.
+Limit foods with added sugars.
 These are the sugars in cookies, cakes, sugar-sweetened drinks, and other items -- not the sugars that are naturally in fruits, for instance.
 Sugary foods often have a lot of calories but few nutrients.
 Aim to spend less than 10% of your daily calories on added sugars.

 Be choosy about carbs.
 You can decide which ones you eat and how much.
 Look for those that are low on the glycemic index (for instance, asparagus is lower on the glycemic index than a potato) or lower in carbs per serving than others.
 Whole grains are better choices than processed items because processing removes key nutrients such as fiber, iron, and B vitamins.
 They may be added back, such as in “enriched” bread.

 Most Americans get enough protein but could choose to get it from leaner sources, so you may already have plenty in your diet.
 Your exact protein needs depend on your age, gender, and how active you are.

 Make friends with good fats.
 Small amounts of fat can help you feel full and less like you’re on a diet.
 The better choices are those in fish, nuts and seeds, and olive oil.
 Those have unsaturated fats -- polyunsaturated or monounsaturated fats, specifically.

 Fill up on fiber.
 You can get that from vegetables, whole grains, fruits -- any plant food will have fiber.
 Some have more than others.
 Top sources include artichokes, green peas, broccoli, lentils, and lima beans.
 Among fruits, raspberries lead the list.